matheusleusin/MNEs_and_Artificial_Intelligence/README.md

 ## Overview

-This study investigates why firms realize vastly different returns from their investments in Artificial Intelligence.
+The referenced paper investigates why firms realize vastly different returns from their investments in Artificial Intelligence.
 Drawing on Absorptive Capacity (ACAP) theory, the paper explores the firm-level mechanisms that separate successful AI innovators from the rest.

 Using a matched-pair, Difference-in-Differences (DiD) design on patent data from over 30,000 Multinational Enterprises (MNEs), the analysis reveals:
 * Introducing an AI innovation increases the **knowledge relatedness** of a firm's subsequent patents and boosts its overall innovative output.